turkishrational/retrodos/retrodos5/readme.txt

 ****

 Retro DOS v5 PCDOS.SYS (10/07/2024)
              runs Windows with "win /s" switch and on FAT16 fs

+       ((Also 'win' without a '/s' switch will run windows -in enhanced mode-, but, if it is started in '\windows' directory by writing 'win', after returning from windows, 'dir' will give FAT error.. <It will be corrected just after changing current directory to root directory> But, if windows is started from the root directory, for example, by writing 'c:\windows\win' at command prompt, there will be no problem after returning from windows to dos.))

 (but Windows File Manager recognises FAT32 fs disk even if it can not started on FAT32 fs.)